How To Play Go

 Once a stone is placed on the board it cannot be moved.
 But, it can be removed from the board if it is captured (more on this later).

-The objective of go is, at the end of the game, to end up with more points than your opponent.
-This is achieved by three means: surrounding points (intersections) on the board with your stones, capturing your opponent’s stones, and receiving the komi.
+The objective of Go is, at the end of the game, to end up with more points than your opponent.
+This is achieved by three means: surrounding points (intersections) on the board with your stones, capturing your opponent’s stones, and due to black receiving the advantage of playing first, white receives 6.5 points in compensation, this is known as the “komi”.

 Each intersection that is directly connected to a stone is known as its “liberty”, marked “X” in Diagram #1.